jwnwilson/hexrepo/README.md

 - Setup backend
     - Upgrade cli to find .hexrepo and let commands run from anywhere
         - Refactor to decorator
-    - Update feature flags so they are shared across companies bu default and can be overriden on a per company bases
+    - Update feature flags so they are shared across companies by default and can be overriden on a per company bases
     - Authentication via fastapi middleware infra agnostic solution
         - Get user data with permissions via api call with username from header or session.
         - Improve DB calls to make more performant